Axial-Current Anomaly in Euler Fluid

 The formula for the chirality 3-form \eq{34x} remains intact and obeys the anomaly equation \eq{1}.
 In components, the chirality current reads

 It is instructive to trace how does the compact relativistic expression \(\eq{42}\) turns into the cumbersome non-relativistic formula \eq{8}.
 The temporal component of \eq{42} \(j^0_A\) reproduces the chirality density (\ref{9}) as \(v/c\to 0\) in a straightforward manner.
 But the spatial component of \eq{42}, the flux, as it stands, does not have the non-relativistic limit.
-It diverges as \( j_A^i\to c(\omega^i+2 B^i)\) with $c\to\infty$.
+It diverges as \( j_A^i\to mc^{2}(\omega^i+2 B^i)\) with $c\to\infty$.
 However, the divergent term is a curl.
 We recall that the formula \eq{42} as well as its non-relativistic version \eq{350} is defined up to a curl.
-Hence, the divergent term can be removed (by an appropriate choice of the frame).
-As a result, the non-relativistic limit is a mix of terms originated from the rest energy in \(\mu_R\) and the expansion in \(v/c\).
+Hence, the divergent term can be dropped.
+As a result, the non-relativistic limit of \eq{42} is a mix of terms originated from the rest energy in \(\mu_R\) and the expansion in \(v/c\).
+It yields the expression which differs from (15) by the curl $\bm\nabla\times (m\bm v \Phi)$ which does not affect the equation (14).

 \paragraph{Summary.} Alike quantum field theories with Dirac fermions, Euler hydrodynamics, too, possesses a conserved vector current and an axial current, helicity.
 Both are conserved.
 The conservation of the vector current is explicitly imposed as the continuity equation and is associated with the gauge symmetry.
 The origin of helicity conservation is more subtle.
-It follows from the Euler equation and could be traced to different but ultimately related roots: a topological nature of helicity as a linkage of vortex lines, or to the degeneracy of Poisson structure and its foliations, or to the {\it relabeling symmetry} acting in the extended phase space (see, e.g., \cite{Morrison, Zakharov} ).
+It follows from the Euler equation and could be traced to different but ultimately related roots: a topological nature of helicity as a linkage of vortex lines, or to the degeneracy of the Poisson structure and its foliations, or to the {\it relabeling symmetry} acting in the extended phase space (see, e.g., \cite{Morrison, Zakharov} ).
 Our results indicate that these properties are represented by the axial gauge transformation \eq{002}.
 We defer these discussions pending further studies.

 These results also suggest that there may be special hydrodynamic flows representing fermions of quantum field theory if the analogy is to be followed further.